How does this medication work? What will it do for me?

 For type I Gaucher disease, the recommended adult dose is 100 mg taken by mouth, 3 times daily at regular intervals.

 For Niemann-Pick type C disease, the recommended dose for people over 12 years of age is 200 mg taken by mouth 3 times daily.
-The children's dose is based on body weight.
+The children's dose is based on body surface area.

 Miglustat should be swallowed whole with a glass of water.
 It may be taken with or without food.